Student, graduate and employer satisfaction

 - Data is updated annually.

-- The Approved Program Sequence (APS) number is assigned to each approved program by the Ministry of Training, Colleges and Universities.
+- The Approved Program Sequence (APS) number is assigned to each approved program by the Ministry of Advanced Education and Skills Development.

 - Confidentiality is maintained by not publishing information for indicators for which the total number of individuals is less than five, as is consistent with the direction in the Ontario Freedom of Information and Protection of Privacy Act.